Coronavirus FAQ: 'Emergency' over! Do we unmask and grin? Or adjust our worries?

 Even if you're an individual with no health risks and you catch the virus, there are things to worry about: just plain feeling awful is possible even if you're not high-risk.
 You might have to miss work.
 You run a risk of long COVID.
 And then there's the possibility you could transmit the virus to others at risk of severe COVID and death from the virus.

 And what if you test positive and have risks: say, you're older, immunocompromised or have underlying health conditions such as obesity, heart disease, a compromised immune system or diabetes.
 Don't just figure you can beat it on your own.
-Reach out to your doctor right away, says Dr. Aaron Glatt, chair of medicine at Mount Sinai South Nassau in Oceanside, N.Y.
+Reach out to your doctor right away, says Dr. Aaron Glatt, chair of medicine at Mount Sinai South Nassau in Oceanside, N.Y., and spokesperson for the Infectious Diseases Society of America.
 "There are effective treatments available for high-risk infected individuals that are underutilized.
 You may be a candidate, which could reduce your possibility of progressing to severe disease."

 For example, there's the COVID antiviral drug paxlovid — which has been proven to help.
 A review of federal data in JAMA Internal Medicine found that the risk of long-term health problems, hospitalization and death after a COVID-19 infection diminishes among those who take the medication within five days after testing positive.
 That's according to an analysis of federal health data by researchers at Washington University School of Medicine in St. Louis and the Veterans Affairs St. Louis Health Care system.